satra/NiPyPe-Paper/nipype_paper.rst

 Parallel Distribution and Execution Plug-ins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-NiPyPE supports executing Workflows locally (in series or parallel) or
+NiPyPe supports executing Workflows locally (in series or parallel) or
 on load-balanced grid-computing clusters (e.g., SGE, Torque or even via
 SSH) through an extensible plug-in interface.
 No change is needed to the
 Workflow to switch between these execution modes.
 One simply calls the